Mandatory CTC Electronic Invoicing model in Malaysia as of August, 2024

-The Malaysian tax authority, Inland Revenue Board, and the Malaysian Digital Economy Corporation (MDEC) have confirmed in a briefing the gradual introduction of electronic invoicing in the country.
-The widespread use of electronic invoicing will affect B2B, B2C, and B2G transactions, both local and international, and will begin in June 2024.
+The Malaysian tax authority, Inland Revenue Board, and the Malaysian Digital Economy Corporation (MDEC) will introduce the mandatory electronic invoicing in Malaysia gradually.
+The massification of electronic invoicing will affect all types of B2B, B2C and B2G transactions.

 Key dates for electronic invoicing in Malaysia